-Benefits are available for Covered Services performed by a Home Health Care Agency or other Provider in your home.
+When available in your area, benefits are available for Covered Services performed by a Home Health Care Agency or other Provider in your home.
 To be eligible for benefits, you must essentially be confined to the home, as an alternative to a Hospital stay, and be physically unable to get needed medical services on an outpatient basis.
 Services must be prescribed by a Doctor and the services must be so inherently complex that they can be safely and effectively performed only by qualified, technical, or professional health staff.